The Testing Effect: Why Retrieval Practice WorksThe Testing Effect: How Retrieval Practice Strengthens Learning - students learning in classroom

 Key Takeaways

-Before You Begin: Setting Up Retrieval Practise
+Before You Begin: Setting Up Retrieval Practice

 Next, establish clear routines that make retrieval practise predictable rather than threatening.
 Begin each lesson with a five-minute "knowledge check" using whiteboards or quick-fire questions from previous topics.
 This transforms testing from a high-stakes event into a regular learning tool.
 Year 7 maths teacher Sarah Mills starts every lesson with three questions: one from yesterday, one from last week, and one from last term.
 Her students now expect it, prepare for it, and actually request more practise questions.